 There’s a big challenge that many universities face because the project management profession is going through some very radical and significant changes as a result of the influence of Agile.
-The changes I proposed to Boston University some years ago never really got off the ground because:
+The changes I proposed to Boston University some years ago never really got off the ground at that time because:

 - It is so difficult for any university to make the radical changes in their curriculum that may be required